Component Creator

 - Gather information about the new component (name, purpose, etc).

-- Create the component model JSON file for codegen.
+.api,.core,.service, or a subset). - Create one component model JSON file per part.

 - Run the code generator with the

-projects/CMakeLists.txt. - Add the PlantUML diagram stub (not yet generated by codegen).
+projects/CMakeLists.txt. - Add the PlantUML diagram stub for each part.

 - Build and test.